-In this comprehensive guide, we will explore essential preventative steps to safeguard your home, whether you live in a house, condo, or apartment, and discuss the various types of insurance available to mitigate the financial impact of wildfires.
 Additionally, we will cover how to make an insurance claim and when it is appropriate to seek the assistance of a wildfire attorney.

-Create Wildfire Defensible Zone
+Create a Wildfire Defensible Zone

 Creating defensible space around your home to protect it from wildfires involves three key steps and creating specific zones: